 Following the consummation of this offering, we intend to file one or more registration statements on Form S-8 under the Securities Act to register the issuance and sale of all of the shares of our Class A common stock reserved for issuance under our equity incentive plans.
 Any such Form S-8 registration statement will become effective automatically upon filing.
 Accordingly, shares registered under such registration statement will be available for sale in the open market following the effective date, unless such shares are subject to vesting restrictions, Rule 144 restrictions applicable to our affiliates, or the lock-up or market stand-off restrictions described above.
-In addition, we intend to file a registration statement on Form S-8 covering shares of our Class A common stock issued, or issuable, as applicable, pursuant to options and/or RSUs granted pursuant to our Amended and Restated 2012 Stock Plan permitting the resale of such shares in the public market in accordance with the resale provisions of Form S-8.
+In addition, we intend to file a registration statement on Form S-8 covering shares of our Class A common stock issued pursuant to our Amended and Restated 2012 Stock Plan permitting the resale of such shares by non-affiliates in the public market without restriction under the Securities Act and the sale by affiliates in the public market subject to compliance with the resale provisions of Rule 144.